jonathanschilling/abscab/README.md

-# abscab
-Accurate Biot-Savart routines with Correct Asymptotic Behaviour
+# Accurate Biot-Savart routines with Correct Asymptotic Behaviour
 <img src="abscab_logo.png" alt="ABSCAB logo" width="200" align="right"/>

+This library can be used to compute the magnetic field and the magnetic vector potential of filamentary current carriers in the form of a circular loop and straight segments.
+Arbitrary geometries of conductors can be approximated by a polygon along its contour and the connecting segments between the polygon vertices are modeled by straight segments.
+Finite-width conductors can be approximated by arranging multiple filaments throughout the cross section of the current carrier.

 Please consider leaving a GitHub star if you like this software.